 The advance of the internet has led to the entertainment and — more specifically — music industry becoming more transparent.
 Industry secrets, methods, and processes that are used — from a song’s creation, to its packaging and promotion — are being exposed.
-Collecting this information allows us to — theoretically — analyze and implement the advanced strategies used by the industry.
-Historically, one would use a record label in order to achieve a goal (i.e a certain number of supporters).
-The record label would provide its services, knowledge base, connections, and financing in order to advance the career of an artist.
+Collecting this information allows outsiders to analyze and implement advanced strategies used by the industry.
+Historically, one would use a record label in order to achieve a goal (i.e a certain number of supporters): The record label would provide its services, knowledge base, connections, and financing in order to advance the career of an artist.
 This approach to music has been a standard for 100 years.

 A parallel advancement in technology has allowed the average person access to the tools a record label uses.
-In modern times, it’s possible — but not common — for an independent’s record to match the quality of a record a record label outputs.
-In addition, decentralization of the music process allows one to consider which responsibilities to delegate to achieve a musical goal.
-For example, one may take sole responsibility for a record and its production, while delegating distribution and promotion of a project to other agencies (i.e distribution deal).
-When all of the responsibilities are assumed, the person assuming them — but not necessarily completing them — is classified as an independent artist.
+In modern times, it’s possible — but not common — for an independent artist’s record to match the quality of a record that a record label outputs.
+In addition, decentralization of the music process allows one to consider which responsibilities are delegated to achieve a musical goal.
+As an example, a person may take sole responsibility for a record and its production, while delegating distribution and promotion of a project to other agencies (i.e distribution deal).
+When all of the responsibilities are assumed by a person, the person assuming them — but not necessarily completing them — is classified as an independent artist.

 The theory behind collecting the information described above lies in the fact that human objectives often have a ‘correct’ way of being completed.
 Record Labels are companies; companies are a group of people.
-As a result, record labels are run by humans.
-This means that individuals — like you and I — are using specific strategies and programs to perform tasks to the same capacity that anyone else could; had they used those strategies.
+As a result, record labels are run by a group of people.
+This means that individuals — like you and I — are using specific strategies and programs to perform tasks; up to the same capacity that anyone else could had they used those strategies.
 As a result, the main difference between a group (record label) and an individual (independent artist) is how many individuals the group is composed of; in addition to their roles.
 By breaking down the group into its roles, we are able to see how higher output is achieved.
-In this case, a record label is able to create commercially viable music and market it effectively.
+In this case, how a record label is able to create commercially viable music and market it effectively.

 Skill is the consideration of how good and consistent one is at an objective.
-An example is shooting a basketball: Players practice their form and have attributes that allow them to play the game in an efficient way.
-If one were to be 100% skilled at shooting a basketball and perform just-the-right actions, they would — in theory — never miss.
-While there are many ways to skin a cat, one can assume that there are optimal ways to do things that result in an optimal performance.
-This process can be validated by college (education): Normal people are placed in a system to perform a task with a certain amount of skill (or rather knowledge that gains them skill).
-This skill consists of specific information and methods to complete a task (known as a job).
+An example is shooting a basketball: Players practice their form and have attributes that allow them to play the game in an efficient manner.
+If one were to be 100% skilled at shooting a basketball and performed just-the-right actions, they would — in theory — never miss.
+While there are many ways to skin a cat, one can assume that there are optimal methods to performing a specific task that results in an optimal outcome.
+This process is validated by the college education system: Normal people are institutionalized in order to grant them the ability to perform a task (job) at a certain skill-level.

-It is key to note that the industry is constantly changing and 100 years is relatively new.
+It is key to note that the music industry is constantly changing; 100 years is relatively new.
 We must understand that certain information may be rooted in habit or legacy rather than efficiency.
-In short, one must always be looking at information critically rather than haphazardly following it.
+In short, a person must always be looking at information critically rather than haphazardly following it.
 In modern times, the world’s fastest runners are often of a certain height due to the way humans are trained to run.
 If someone were to find other optimal-ways for people of other heights to run, it may change the characteristics of the world’s fastest runners.
-Just as new information would change the outcomes in the previous example, new information that arises in the industry may make certain processes obsolete.
+Just as new information changes the previous example’s outcomes, new information that arises in the music industry may make certain processes obsolete.

 A Snap Back to Reality

 The modern music landscape is dominated entirely by signed artists.
-In the last decade, there has been less than a literal handful of truly independent artists on the charts.
-The number is always smaller than whatever you think it is.
-Based on this alone, it’s obvious that a signed artist has a clear advantage over truly independent artists.
+In the last decade, there has been less thanaliteral handful of truly independent artists on the charts.
+The number is always smaller than whatever you think: Even Google fails to provide a correct answer.
+Based on this information, it’s obvious that a signed artist has a clear advantage over truly independent artists.
 We want to figure out why.

 Show Me the Money

 If you equate monetary value and time, it becomes clear where the disparity in the probability of a signed artist’s success and independent artist’s success lies.
-To be clear: A record label — directly and indirectly — employs thousands of specialized workers; for 40 hours a week.
+To be clear: A record label — directly and indirectly — employs thousands of specialized workers; for 40 hours a week or more.
 If you are not matching this output, you are likely losing a viewer’s attention to a signed artist.
 Most people are not specialized in even one task; let alone an entire industry (i.e marketing).
-Most people don’t have enough money to fund their careers; nor access to top-tier talent in those industries.
+Most people don’t have enough money to fund their careers; nor access to top-tier talent in those industries either.